mlibrary/falafel/README.md

 # Falafel
-A limited version with basic CSS styling and a grid system.
+Base CSS styling and a grid system to get you started with U-M Library colors and typography.

 ## Preview